ffertrindade/fastq2bam/README.md

 ## Usage

-1 - Modify the config/config.yaml file properlly with your files and parameters.
+1 - Modify the [config.yaml](https://github.com/ffertrindade/fastq2bam/blob/main/config/config.yaml) file properlly with your files and parameters.

+1a - You can use the script [creatingYamlRawFastq.py](https://github.com/ffertrindade/fastq2bam/blob/main/scripts/creatingYamlRawFastq.py) to assist you in creating the config.yaml for several input samples.

 2 - Edit the "configfile:" line of the workflow/snakefile with respective config file name.

-3 - The simplest way of running is just setting the number of threads <snakemake --cores 2>
+3 - The simplest way of running is just setting the number of threads <snakemake --cores 2> inside the workflow folder.

 If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository.